Our Top BBQ Tips For Your...

 (with Naze Tower)

 The Naze beach is perfect for families keen on historical sites and fossil-finding.
-Featuring Naze Tower, a Hanoverian construction reaching 86ft on the Naze cliffs, the beach is populated by information boards which’ll tell you about the local history and geography.
+Featuring Naze Tower, a Hanoverian construction reaching 86ft on the Naze cliffs, the beach is populated by information boards that will tell you about the local history and geography.
 It is common to find fossils and sharks teeth on your walk, a perfect memento of your visit.

 The Naze is close to Walton-on-the-Naze beach which features ice-cream shops and other classic seaside amusements.
 Their seasonal lifeguard service makes for safe swimming at this spot.
 Similar to Frinton, dogs are not permitted on the beach from the Pier to the end of the Parade, and from Percival Road to Naze Park road during the summer months.